Sign in

 Nested macros in your Outlook email templates

-If you want to combine two macros making them work together, just nest one of them within the other.
+To make two macros work together, nest one macro inside the other.

-Suppose you’d like not only to automatically fill in the Subject line with some text but also to have the opportunity to change this text if necessary.
-In this case, you’ll need to nest the WhatToEnter macro in the Fill macro.
+Suppose you want to automatically fill in the Subject line but still be able to change the text if needed.
+In this case, nest the WhatToEnter macro inside the Fill macro.

 1. In the template you’re creating or editing, select the The Insert macro button Insert macro button on the template editor toolbar.